mirochaj/ares/doc/example_mcmc_gs.rst

 This will result in a series of files named ``test_tanh*.pkl``.
 See the example on :doc:`example_mcmc_analysis` to proceed with inspecting the above dataset.

-.. note :: For a simple model like the :math:`tanh`, this fitting will be slower to run through *ares* due to the overhead of initializing objects and performing the analysis (like finding extrema) in real time.
-For more sophisticated models, this overhead is dwarfed by the cost of each simulation.
+.. note :: For a simple model like the tanh, this fitting will be slower to run through *ares* due to the overhead of initializing objects and performing the analysis (like finding extrema) in real time.
+For more sophisticated models, this overhead is dwarfed by the cost of each simulation, and for the complex blobs, the built-in machinery for I/O is very useful.
+If all you're interested in is phenomenological fits, then it'll be much faster to simply write your own wrappers around *emcee*.

 Hopefully you recover a signal with a peak at 80 MHz and -100 mK, but beware that this will be nowhere near converged, so the plots won't be pretty unless you increase the number of steps, walkers, or both.